 Cowboy coffee has a strong and gritty “frontier” vibe, and though it isn’t the best-tasting stuff, it’s a great way to brew for a crowd when you’re on a camping trip and want to limit how much coffee gear you pack…or if you just revel in the feeling of roughing it.

 If you’re trying to make cowboy coffee, all you need to do is boil water over a fire and add two tablespoons of coffee for every eight ounces of water.
 Let the joe steep for two minutes, stir the grounds, then let the coffee-water mixture sit for two more minutes.
 After that, your coffee is officially brewed!
 Just add a sprinkle of cold water on top to help the grounds settle to the bottom of the cup, and enjoy!

 - Sugar & Cardamom

-Unlike cowboy coffee, the grind needs to be ultra-fine, almost powder-like in texture.
-For this reason, Turkish coffee is meant to be enjoyed slowly and with company.
-Everyone sits around and sips their coffee every once in a while, allowing the grounds to settle to the bottom between sips
+Unlike cowboy coffee, brewing Turkish coffee requires beans with an ultra-fine grind, so much so that they’re almost powder-like in texture.
+For this reason, this drink has to be enjoyed slowly, and it tastes even better with good company.
+Everyone can sit around and make good conversation, sipping their coffee every once in a while so the grounds have time to settle to the bottom of the cup.

 Frequently Asked Questions